 Jake Sigal, co-founder and CEO of Tome Software, on why Royal Oak is a great home for Tome's mobility business.

-For businesses located downtown, the Royal Oak DDA has established a Façade Grant Program to reimburse applicants for approved façade work on downtown buildings.
-Approved applicants shall be reimbursed 50% of the eligible costs of façade work up to $10,000 upon completion of the project.
+For businesses located downtown, the Royal Oak DDA has established a Façade Grant Program and a Mural Grant Program to reimburse applicants for approved façade and mural work on downtown buildings.
+Approved applicants shall be reimbursed 50% of the eligible costs of façade/mural work up to $10,000 upon completion of the project.